CANDELbio/mantis-viewer/README.md

 ## Technologies ##

-The IMC.js Viewer is build using Electron, Typescript, React, MobX, and PIXI.js.
+Mantis Viewer is build using Electron, Typescript, React, MobX, and PIXI.js.

 ## License ##
-The IMC.js viewer is distributed under a GPLv3 license.
+Mantis Viewer is distributed under a GPLv3 license.